Blacktown Arts

 Role: Curator

-Date: July to Setpember 2025
+Date: July to September 2025

 Location: The Leo Kelly Blacktown Arts Centre

-Complementing this central work are selections from the Garage Graphix archive.
+Complementing this central work were selections from the Garage Graphix archive.
 Renowned for its activist roots and commitment to social practice in Mt Druitt during the 1980s and 1990s, Garage Graphix leaves an unrivalled legacy of community arts practice and leadership.

 Threaded through the exhibition are senior-career artists from the Blacktown City Art Collection, whose works connects through thematic, materiality and practice.
 The works in A Real Experience invite us to dwell in the space in between the personal and the political, the individual and the collective, visual and narrative, and honour what is remembered and what is still unfolding.

-Image Credit: silversalt Photography
+Exhibition documentation: silversalt Photography